Recognising mental illness in the workplace

 - Refer to available resources at work such as employee assistance programs (EAPs) as well as information on depression or anxiety disorders

 In early 2016, iHR Australia will offer training around Managing Mental Ill-Health in the Workplace, assisting managers in handling this complex issue.
-Led by our consulting psychologist and utilising our unique Workplace Reality Theatre, attendees will observe reenactments of relevant and engaging real-life scenarios for group discussions, practise conducting sensitive and effective conversations pertaining to early intervention strategies and also participate in group case study activities.
-Register your interest here.
+Led by our consulting psychologist and utilising our unique Workplace Reality Theatre, attendees will observe reenactments of relevant and engaging real-life scenarios for group discussions, practice conducting sensitive and effective conversations pertaining to early intervention strategies and also participate in group case study activities.